(Please read guidelines below before submitting.)

 Simultaneous and multiple submissions are acceptable.
 Please notify us of acceptance elsewhere.

 Judging will be blind at all levels.
 Initial judging will be done by a network of published writers and editors.
 The final judging will be done by a poet and a fiction writer of national reputation.
-2014 winners will be announced August, 2014 and the winning entries will be published in 2015.
-2015 winners will be announced August 2015 and published in 2016.
+2015 winners will be announced August, 2015 and the winning entries will be published in 2016.
 These competitions are held annually.

 G.S.
 Sharat Chandra Prize

 One Blackbird at a Time: The Teaching Poems

 John Ciardi Prize for Poetry or Sharat Chandra Prize for Fiction